A Consistent ICM-based $\chi^2$ Specification Test: Monte Carlo Experiments - Specification Test

 \subsection{Empirical Size and Power}

-\Cref{Tab:Sim_Spec_LM12} presents the empirical sizes corresponding to DGPs LS1 (under strictly exogenous $X$) and LS2 (under endogenous $X_1$ instrumented with $Z_1$) at three nominal levels: 10\%, 5\%, and 1\%.
-One observes comparably good size control of the proposed $\chi^2$-test and the wild-bootstrap-based procedures across all the sample sizes considered.
-This lends evidence to the test's validity under both exogenous and endogenous regressors $X$ with valid instruments.
+\Cref{Tab:Sim_Spec_LM12} presents the empirical sizes corresponding to DGPs LS1 (under strictly exogenous $X$) and LS2 (under endogenous $X$ instrumented with $Z$) in addition to the local power under LS2 at three nominal levels: 10\%, 5\%, and 1\%.
+One observes comparably good size control of the proposed $\chi^2$-test and the bootstrap-based procedures across all the sample sizes considered.
+This provides evidence in support of the proposed test's validity under both exogenous $X$ and endogenous $X$ with valid instruments $Z$.

-To be sure that the good size control under $\mathbb{H}_o$ of the proposed test in \Cref{Tab:Sim_Spec_LM12} is not achieved at the expense of power under $\mathbb{H}_a$, \Cref{Fig:LS2,Fig:LS3,Fig:LS4,Fig:LS5} present power curves corresponding to DGPs LS2 through LS5.
-The dotted horizontal lines correspond to the nominal levels.